 The system captures a complete visual record and 3D model of almost any structure.
-Using a high-grade inertial guidance platform, the datasets combine to produce a high quality 3D representation of the asset as well as indexing the raw data for analysis.
+Using a high-grade inertial guidance platform, the datasets combine to produce a high quality 3D representation of the asset for analysis.

 - Rail tunnels